johnmoses/zero-to-hero-python-dsa/queues/intro.md

 This is a special type of queues that has a slight departure from the reqular queue policy.
 Here some very important exceptions are acommodated for insertion or removal of elements from the queues.

-## Heaps

-A heap is an improvement over priority queue that achieves a faster and more efficient data structure.

-There are many ways of creating queues, popular ones include array, queues, deque queues, and linked list queues

 ## Array Queue

 This is an array-based queue implementation